this-is-simon/catch-of-the-day/README.md

 # Catch of the Day
-This is a React project based on a Wes Bos React course.
-It is designed to practise using components, props and state with ES6.

-Users are able to browse available fish dishes and add them to their Order which calculates payment as well as updating the Inventory.
+Catch of the Day is a ReactJS app I built following an excellent Wes Bos tutorial.

+The app is designed to allow a user to log into their account, add and remove fresh fish to their order, and have their data instantly updated across the app as well as in the database.

+The app allowed me to practise React, Firebase and authentication as well as some CSS animation.

 [![Catch of the Day](https://imgur.com/O2r2Q3J.png )](https://youtu.be/8ol9j6zLeKQ "Catch of the Day: A ReactJS app")